-There is nothing so delightful as coming into a warm home out of the cold, and having your nose gently carressed by the delicious smell of baking bread.
+There is nothing so delightful as coming into a warm home out of the cold and having your nose gently caressed by the delicious smell of baking bread.
 Your mouth waters as you imagine butter melting into the soft, fragrant warmth of bread after it comes out of the oven.

-The next day, you can hardly wait to have another piece of bread, slathered in soft butter and warm honey.
-By suppertime you are ready for more, but the bread is gone.
-Now, only a memory remains and you wait impatiently for the next time you come into the warm house, to be enveloped by the fragrance of baking bread.
+The next day, you can hardly wait to have another roll slathered in soft butter and warm honey.
+By suppertime, you are ready for more, but the bread is gone.
+Now, only a memory remains, and you wait impatiently for the next time you come into the warm house to be enveloped by the fragrance of baking rolls.

 - 2 packages dry yeast, not quick rise

 - 2 cups milk, warm to the touch but not hot

 - 1/2 cup sugar

 - 2 teaspoons salt